Recursion

 Time Trappers

-Time trappers wield an ability to more actively revisit life experiences.
-To test your trapping skills, grab a device and open your favorite place to store creative content.
-Whether it’s writing, audio recordings, photos, video, or other types of art, go back to see what you captured yesterday and one week ago.
-Now travel back in time even more.
-Revisit this day last year, two years ago, five and ten years ago!
-As you enjoy your own nostalgia, consider the quantity, quality, and different types of content you’ve created.
+To test your time trapping skills, grab a device and look through your own creative content.
+Whether it’s writings, audio, photos, video, or other types of art, go back to see what was captured this week.
+Now, rewind further.
+Revisit this day last year, two years ago, five years ago, and ten years ago.
+Embrace nostalgia, then consider the quantity, quality, and different types of content you’ve created.

 Extra Shot